Azure/azure-kusto-java/quickstart/ONECLICK-INSTRUCTION-BOX.md

 ### Instructions
 1. Download the **DOWNLOAD_LINK** as a zip file
-2. Unpack the script to your folder of choice
+2. Unpack the app source code to your folder of choice
 3. Open a command line window to the folder downloaded above
-4. Run `mvn clean install`
+4. Run `mvn clean install` to compile the source code into a binary
-5. Run `java target\kusto-quickstart-[version]-jar-with-dependencies.jar`
+5. Run the binary using `java target\kusto-quickstart-[version]-jar-with-dependencies.jar`

 ### Troubleshooting